krakenrf/krakensdr_doa/README.md

 3. [FEATURE] Some users would like to monitor the spectrum, and manually click on an active signal to DF that particular signal.
 We will be looking at a way to implement this.

 4. [BUG] Sometimes the DOA graphs will not load properly and refreshing the page is required.
 A fix is being investigated.

+5. [FEATURE] A remote control API will be added, allowing advanced users to make configuration changes programmatically and remotely.

 This software was 95% developed by Tamas Peto, and makes use of his pyAPRIL and pyARGUS libraries.
 See his website at www.tamaspeto.com